Near-Field Wideband Beamforming for Extremely Large Antenna Arrays: Simulation Results

-To begin with, the average rate performance w.r.t the distance $r$ is depicted in Fig. \ref{img:SR_dis}.
+To begin with, the spectral efficiency w.r.t the distance $r$ is depicted in Fig. \ref{img:SR_dis}.
+The number of users is set as $U = 1$.
 To explicitly illustrate the impact of the near-field effect, we keep the SNR as 10 dB for different distances, where the large-scale fading is compensated by transmit power control.
 The user moves from $(\rho_h, \frac{\pi}{8})$ to $(\rho_l, \frac{\pi}{8})$ in a straight line.
-We can observe from Fig. \ref{img:SR_dis} that our PDF method outperforms all compared beamforming methods over all distances, and it approaches the upper bound of average rate.
-This is owing to the reason that our PDF method is able to tackle the near-field effect and beam split effect simultaneously.
+We can observe from Fig. \ref{img:SR_dis} that our PDF method outperforms all compared beamforming methods over all distances, and approaches the optimal beamforming.
+This is attributed to the fact that our PDF method can tackle the near-field effect and beam split effect simultaneously.
 Moreover, notice that with 256 antennas at $f_c = 100$ GHz, the classical Rayleigh distance is around 98 meters.
 However, as illustrated in Fig. \ref{img:SR_dis}, the far-field beamforming algorithm TTD-DPP \cite{DPP_Tan2019} does not exhibit a notable rate loss until the distance is less than 30 meters, which implies that the Rayleigh distance overestimates the near-field range when evaluating the communication rate.
-This is attributed to the definition of Rayleigh distance from the phase error \cite{fresnel_Selvan2017}, which has no direct influence on the average rate.
+This is attributed to the definition of Rayleigh distance from the phase error \cite{fresnel_Selvan2017}, which has no direct influence on the spectral efficiency.
 In contrast, since the beamforming gain makes a direct influence to the received signal power, our newly defined effective Rayleigh distance (\ref{eq:ERD}) is a more accurate metric to quantify the near-field range for communications.
 Specifically, with $\theta = \pi/8$, $N = 256$, $f_c = 100$ GHz, and $\Delta = 5\%$, we have $R_{\text{eff}} \approx 31$ m.
-As shown in Fig. \ref{img:SR_dis}, the average rate achieved by the far-field method TTD-DPP becomes declined exactly when the distance is less than $R_{\text{eff}}$, which demonstrates the accuracy of effective Rayleigh distance.
+As shown in Fig. \ref{img:SR_dis}, the spectral efficiency achieved by the far-field method TTD-DPP starts declining exactly when the distance is less than $R_{\text{eff}}$, which demonstrates the accuracy of effective Rayleigh distance.